 Exercise Your Rights!

-There are 3 levels of police interactions and safe ways to handle each encounter.
+The 3 levels of police interactions & safe ways to handle each encounter.

 - Casual Conversation: Ask if you are being detained.
 If not, walk away.

-- Detention: If you are beingdetained, ask why!?
-Make the officer cite the law (and remember what they say).
+- Detention: If you are being detained, ask why!?
+Ask officer cite the law.

-- If Arrested: State, "I choose to remain silent and I would like to see a lawyer" (Remain Silent).
+- If Arrested: “I choose to remain silent and I would like to see a lawyer”

-Where & How Much Medical Marijuana Can Be Cultivated?
+Where & How Much Marijuana Can Be Cultivated?

 Medical marijuana patients and their caregivers may cultivate cannabis plants on private property.
 For renters, landlords have the right to evict tenants for growing marijuana on their premises.